-Not receiving an offer for Medicine can be heartbreaking, but it needn’t be the end of the world.
+Not receiving your med school offers can be heartbreaking, but it needn’t be the end of the world.
 It’s understandable that you might feel a little disheartened considering the amount of effort and dedication putting together an application takes, but if you are still fixed on going down this route there are plenty of options available to you…

-First and foremost, before we delve into the options, in order for any of these to be feasible, you must stop worrying, put your head down and power through your A-Levels (because all these options are still dependent on those all-important grades!)
+First and foremost, before we delve into the options, in order for any of these to be feasible, you must stop worrying, put your head down and power through your A-Levels (because all those options you select on UCAS are still dependent on those all-important grades!)

 Medicine is probably one of the courses with the highest number of students who begin the course after a gap year, and that’s because so many applicants are unsuccessful at their first attempt.